Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: Bipartite maps and Eulerian trees

-\textbf{Closure :} Let $T \in \mathcal{T}^*(\tuple{d})$ be a balanced eulerian tree. \begin{enumerate} \item Going counterclockwise around the tree, merge each white leaf with the black leaf it is paired with in the bracketing word. \item Merge the two free leaves and root the map on this edge oriented from the root leaf. \end{enumerate} We denote by $\close(T)$ the result, called the \emph{closure} of $T$.
+\textbf{Closure:} Let $\gt \in \mathcal{T}(\tuple{d})$ be a balanced Eulerian tree. \begin{enumerate} \item Going counterclockwise around the tree, merge each black leaf with the last unmerged white leaf seen.
+This is the same matching as the one done in the bracketing word. \item Merge the two free leaves and root the map on this edge oriented from the root leaf to the other. \end{enumerate}

+We denote by $\close(\gt)$ the result, called the \emph{closure} of $\gt$.
+See Figure~\ref{fig:tree closure} for an example.
+Observe that the closures of two conjugated balanced Eulerian trees are the same map up to the orientation of the root edge.

+\begin{lemma} Let $\gt$ be a balanced Eulerian tree and denote by $\gt'$ its balanced conjugate.
+Then $\sigma(\gt')$ is the map obtained by changing the orientation of the root of $\sigma(\gt)$. \end{lemma} \begin{proof} Recall that the words of $\gt$ and $\gt'$ can be written as $\omega(\gt)=\omega_1b\omega_2b$ and $\omega(\gt')=\omega_2b\omega_1b$.
+So a letter $w$ is matched to the same $b$ in both word, and so the closure merges a given white leaf with the same black leaf on both trees.
+The only difference occurs in the last step, in which the first free leaf seen changes and so opposite orientations are chosen for the root edge. \end{proof}

 We now describe the reverse mapping $\open$.
 A \emph{bridge} is an edge whose deletion disconnects the map.
-The \emph{successor} of an half-edge is the half-edge that follows it going counterclockwise around its end vertex and ignoring leaves.
+The \emph{successor} of a half-edge is defined as the half-edge that follows it when turning in counterclockwise direction around its end vertex, ignoring leaves.
 This definition is illustrated in Figure~\ref{fig:successor}.

-\textbf{Opening :} Let $M \in \mathcal{E}(\tuple{d})$ be a eulerian map.
-Cut the root edge in two, put black leaves at both its ends and mark its origin as the root.
+\textbf{Opening:} Let $\gm \in \mathcal{E}(\tuple{d})$ be a Eulerian map.
+Cut the root edge in two, turn each half into a black leaf and mark its origin as the root of the future tree.
 Then set the current half-edge, $e$, to the successor of the root edge.
-While the map is not a tree, repeat the following steps: \begin{enumerate} \item If $e$ is not a bridge then cut it, put a black leaf at its origin and a white leaf at its end. \item Set $e$ to its successor. \end{enumerate}
+While the map is not a tree, repeat the following steps: \begin{enumerate} \item If $e$ is not a bridge then cut it, put a white leaf at its origin and a black leaf at its end. \item Set $e$ to its successor. \end{enumerate}